 It is worthwhile to mention the observation of original creator that no score is an absolute predictor of need for amputation

-Mangled extremity severity score can act only as guide.
-It is better to use in conjunction with vascular / soft tissue / bony reconstruction required.
+Mangled extremity severity score can act only as a guide.
+It is better to use in conjunction with vascular/soft tissue/ bony reconstruction required.

 Amputation is a drastic measure which results in loss of limb.
 The step cannot be modified at any cost.
-Therefore, all the chances must be given for a limb to survive and clinical observations must be considered instead of absolute reliance on the scoring system
+Therefore, all the changes must be given for a limb to survive and clinical observations must be considered instead of absolute reliance on the scoring system.